Sphinx boerhaviae Fabricius, 1775, Syst. Ent.: 542. Type locality: not stated.

 China: Guangdong (Guangzhou); Hong Kong.

-From northeastern Pakistan (Rafi et al., 2014), through India, Sri Lanka, Nepal, Bhutan (Dierl, 1975), Thailand, southeastern China (Hong Kong and Guangdong), Vietnam, the Philippines, the southern Ryukyu Archipelago (Iriomoteshima (Kishida, 1992)), Indonesia, New Guinea, the Torres Straits of New Guinea (Lane & Moulds, 2015) to eastern Australia, the Solomon Islands and New Caledonia.
+From northeastern Pakistan (Rafi et al., 2014), through India, Sri Lanka, Nepal, Bhutan (Dierl, 1975; Irungbam & Irungbam, 2019), Thailand, southeastern China (Hong Kong and Guangdong), Vietnam, the Philippines, the southern Ryukyu Archipelago (Iriomoteshima (Kishida, 1992)), Indonesia, New Guinea, the Torres Straits of New Guinea (Lane & Moulds, 2015) to eastern Australia, the Solomon Islands and New Caledonia.

 Records from Japan were originally though to be erroneous due to confusion of this species with Hippotion rosetta (Swinhoe, 1892).
-To quote Inoue (1989) - "Although Hippotion boerhaviae (Fabricius) has been recorded from the Ryukyu Islands many times, it became apparent by dissection of the genitalia that specimens secured there belong to H. rosetta (=depictum Dupont & Roepke), not boerhaviae".
+To quote Inoue (1989) - "Although Hippotion boerhaviae (Fabricius) has been recorded from the Ryukyu Islands many times, it became apparent by dissection of the genitalia that specimens secured there [and in his collection] belong to H. rosetta (=depictum Dupont & Roepke), not boerhaviae".
 However, Kishida (1992) confirmed that Hippotion boerhaviae does indeed occur in the Ryukyu Islands by dissecting a male taken on Iriomote Island in 1986.

-Up until recently it was also thought that this species had managed to colonize Hawaii; however, this population is now known to be Hippotion rosetta, not H. boerhaviae.
+Up until recently it was also thought that Hippotion boerhaviae had managed to colonize Hawaii; however, this population is now known to be Hippotion rosetta, not H. boerhaviae.